hoangannguyen26/simple_interpreter/README.md

 - `var string test02`

 - Variable name must start with a letter
-- Each variable will be assign to a default value after it is declarated
+- Each variable will be assigned to a default value after it is declared
 	- `0` for int type
 	- `empty` for string type